ArminJo/NeoPatterns/README.md

 - Arduino Mega 2560
 - ESP8266 boards (tested with LOLIN D1 R2 board)
 - ESP32   boards (tested with ESP32 DEVKITV1 board)

-## Requests for modifications / extensions
-Please write me a PM including your motivation/problem if you need a modification or an extension.